okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/interactioncode/flow-diagram.md

     > **Note:** The `interaction_code` has a maximum lifetime of 60 seconds.

-10. The client sends the code verifier and the `interaction_code` to the Okta Authorization Server to exchange for tokens.
+10. The client sends the code verifier and the `interaction_code` to the authorization server to exchange for tokens.

     > **Note:** The `interaction_code` indicates that the client (and user) went through all of the necessary policy-driven remediation and received a successful response from the Identity Engine.